benfhall/isu-dining-info/README.md

 # isu-dining-info
-python script to get meals from UDCC and Windows.
+discord bot and script to get meals from UDCC and Windows.

 required libraries: